nandi-abhishek/Udacity-CarND-Behavioral-Cloning/README.md

 #### 1. An appropriate model architecture has been employed

 The project instructions from Udacity suggest starting from a known self-driving car model and provided a link to the [nVidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) - the diagram below is a depiction of the nVidia model architecture.
+So, I have used this model as my starting CNN.

 ![nVidia CNN Model][image1]

 #### 2. Attempts to reduce overfitting in the model

 I initially used dropout layers.
 But was not getting good performance.
 Then changed to  L2 regularization (lambda of 0.001) to all model layers - convolutional and fully-connected as discussed in the forum.
-To reduce overfitting, the trained and validated on different data sets.
+To reduce overfitting, the model was trained and validated on different data sets.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 173).
-I have played arund with the L2 regularization lamda ana epochs.
+I have played around with the L2 regularization lamda and epochs.
 Finally, set them to 0.001 and 20 respectively.

 #### 4. Appropriate training data